hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion update-service-broker *\<name\>* *\<newname\>*
 > :   Update the target's knowledge of the named service broker.
-This is
->     an Application Lifecycle Service 3 specific command.
 >
 >     + options
 >
 >     --broker-token
 >
 >     New value of the broker's token.
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --no-prompt
 >